 We are here for you at Chiddenbrook Surgery.
-We urge that you contact us by telephone or e-Consult if you have any worrying symptoms, not related to Coronavirus, so you can access our services.
+We urge that you contact us by telephone or e-Consult (via this web page) if you have any worrying symptoms, not related to Coronavirus, so you can access our services.
 Our clinicians are here to talk to you and advise the very best course of action for you.
 We use a very secure texting service for you to return photos to us if necessary.
 These are filed straight into your medical records ready for your telephone consultation with our clinician.
 Where needed, video consultations are also organised.
 If the clinician needs to see you, they will advise the best time to come along to the surgery where you will be seen/examined in a very safe environment.

 Clinicians are using protective equipment when they do see people face-to-face to minimise the risk of transmission.
 We ask that you also wear a mask/face covering if you need to attend the surgery.

 Hospitals are continuing to offer tests for cancer, and treatment for cancer.
 Social distancing measures are in place to keep patients and staff safe when they do come in for their tests.
 The type of assessment may change and it may take slightly longer than normal, but this is still better than delaying until after the pandemic.